 First things first: content is king.
 Make sure that from the earliest planning phases, you’re on the same page as the producer and the video editor who will put everything together.
 This ensures that they will get all that they need from you and that your statements make sense within the context of the video.

 It may sound like a no-brainer, but it’s crucial to figure out exactly what you’re going to say before you film your testimonial video.
+I wrote an article about creating a video that yields active engagement.
 To keep your message precise and succinct, you should carefully plan how you’re going to get your ideas across ahead of time.
 Prepare your material and rehearse it multiple times, so it doesn’t sound forced.
 Having a well-prepared script is the only way to make sure you won’t leave out any important information.

 Choosing to read off a prompter

 While using a prompter allows you to read out your script verbatim, the downside is that it can make one sound stiff and unauthentic.
 So, if you end up reading off of a prompter, edit the text until it genuinely sounds like you.

 Remember: how smooth, confident, and convincing you sound completely depends on how much you PRACTICE!

 2: Find a suitable location to record your interview

 From art direction to depth of field, the space you are in says a lot about you.
 Before you film your testimonial video, choose an environment that complements the message you are trying to convey.
 If you’re going for a serious tone, you could choose an office setting.
 Conversely, if you want to appear more relaxed, then your living room may do the trick.

 As any photography enthusiast will tell you, lighting is EVERYTHING.
 Find a space that’s bright and evenly lit.
 Do not sit with a window or other bright light source directly behind you.
 Avoid any possible distractions in your background.
 You don’t want a background that’s more interesting than you.